DFE-Digital/support-for-early-career-teachers-static/content/ambition-institute/year-1-behaviour/autumn-week-11-ect-teaching-challenge.md

 ### Preparing talk tasks that support pupil learning

 As well as getting the behaviour right, Ms Silva needs to ensure pupils have the best chance of learning successfully from talk.
 Pupils need to understand the goals of the task in relation to their learning.
-Because we ‘learn what we think hard about’ (Coe, 2013), Ms Silva’s aim should be to get _all_ pupils to think hard about important content during talk tasks.
+Because we 'learn what we think hard about' (Coe, 2013), Ms Silva's aim should be to get _all_ pupils to think hard about important content during talk tasks.
 However, Ms Silva needs to balance this with ensuring that her pupils experience success, as this is critical for motivation and learning (Coe et al., 2014; Rosenshine, 2012).

 A key factor in ensuring pupils think hard and experience success is teaching in ways that avoid overloading pupil working memory (Dean for Impact, 2015).
-Ms Silva’s talk tasks are more likely to succeed if she:
+Ms Silva's talk tasks are more likely to succeed if she:

 - Makes the tasks themselves simple, while keeping the content challenging (Gathercole et al., 2006).
 For example, using tasks with minimal steps.
 - Builds on existing pupil knowledge (Deans for Impact, 2015).